lcpp-org/hpic2doc/docs/source/postprocessing.rst

 .. note::

-   This page contains a description of different POST-PROCESSING operations allowed.
+   This page will contain examples of POST-PROCESSING operations on hPIC2 data.

 Contents
 --------